How We Test Gaming Hardware

 Transparency about our limitations is just as important as transparency about our methods.

-• We do not have a certified color calibration lab for monitors.
+• We don’t have a certified color calibration lab for monitors.
 Our color accuracy tests are indicative, not professional grade

 • We do not have access to pre release review units from all brands.
-Some of our content is based on retail units and community feedback
+Some of our content is based on retail units and feedback on the r/IndianGaming subreddit

-• We do not test every single product in a category.
+• We don’t test every single product in a category.
 Our lists focus on the best picks, not exhaustive catalogs

-• We do not accept paid positive reviews.
+• We don’t accept paid positive reviews.
 Sponsored content is marked as such with a clear disclosure at the top of the article

-• We do not recommend products based on commission rates.
+• We don’t recommend products based on commission rates.
 Our picks are the best product for the reader, not the highest paying affiliate partner

 Mistakes and Corrections